 Measuring the impact of restoring degraded forests and landscapes from the local to the global level.

-More than 40 countries have committed to bring over 160 million hectares of degraded land into restoration by 2030.
-Introducing trees and shrubs to landscapes – and protecting existing vegetation – improves livelihoods and stops the degradation of ecosystem services.
-Governments around the world recognize that supporting farmers, landowners, and local communities in their effort to restore land revitalizes rural landscapes, bringing social and economic benefits and boosting incomes.
+More than 60 countries have committed to bring over 170 million hectares of degraded land into restoration by 2030.
+Introducing trees and shrubs to landscapes – and protecting existing plants – improves livelihoods and halts the degradation of ecosystem services.
+Governments around the world recognize that supporting farmers, landowners, and local communities to restore land revitalizes rural landscapes, bringing social and economic benefits and boosting incomes.
 Restoration provides food and energy, improves water, soil, and biodiversity conservation, and mitigates climate change by storing carbon in trees.

 The global recognition of the benefits of restoration has led to significant commitments under the global Bonn Challenge and through AFR100 in Africa and Initiative 20x20 in Latin America and the Caribbean.
-It is now time to implement those commitments, but to understand where we are now and measure success, the global restoration movement needs to establish an effective system for measuring progress and revealing successes.
+It is now time to implement those commitments, but to understand where we are now and show success, the global restoration movement needs to establish an effective system for measuring progress.

 Many countries have deforestation monitoring systems in place, but deforestation is a sudden event.
 Restoration is slow and subtle.
 Most deforestation monitoring systems are therefore not suitable for measuring restoration progress.
 To detect and quantify restoration we need similar, but distinct, methods and tools.